-27. Stage 1 Formal Attendance Management Meeting
+26. Stage 1 Formal Attendance Management Meeting

-In circumstances where an employee had failed to achieve the attendance targets set in the informal meeting or has reached a defined trigger point (as outlined in Section A paragraph 11 of this policy), they will be invited to a Stage 1 Formal Attendance Management Meeting.
+Where an employee has reached a defined trigger point (as outlined in Section A paragraph of this policy), they will be invited to a Stage 1 Formal Attendance Management Meeting.

 The purpose of the meeting is to:

-Review the concerns as highlighted in any informal meetings and in return-to-work interviews Review and discuss the success of any measures made and consider what, if any, further strategies / support might improve the employees' health and attendance
+• Review the concerns as highlighted in any informal meetings and in return-to-work interviews

+• Review and discuss the success of any measures made and consider what, if any, further strategies / support might improve the employees' health and attendance